Anyon condensation and tensor categories: Introduction

-On the other hand, it has been known to physicists for a long time that a system of anyons can be described by a (unitary) modular tensor category (see Appendix\,\ref{sec:mtc} for its definition).
-Then it is clear that anyon condensation should be related to some mathematical structures in modular tensor categories.
-Mathematicians know how to obtain new (unitary) modular tensor categories from a given (unitary) modular tensor category $\EC$ since the seminal works of B\"{o}ckenhauer, Evans and Kawahigashi \cite{bek1,bek2,bek3} in 1999-2001 and that of Kirillov, Jr. and Ostrik \cite{ko} in 2001 (see also \cite{cor}).
-They proved that given a connected commutative separable algebra $A$ in $\EC$, the category $\EC_A^{loc}$ of local $A$-modules is a (unitary) modular tensor category.
-All of these mathematical notions will be defined in Appendix.
-What this mathematical result suggests to us is obvious: an anyon condensation is determined by a connected commutative separable algebra $A$ in the un-condensed phase $\EC$.
-In the spring of 2009, Alexei Kitaev told me this connection between anyon condensation and connected commutative separable algebra in a modular tensor category.
+On the other hand, it has been known to physicists for a long time that a system of anyons can be described by a (unitary) modular tensor category (MTC).
+All necessary mathematical notions are reviewed in Appendix\,\ref{sec:mtc}.
+A physical introduction of MTC can be found in Appendix E in \cite{kitaev1}.
+It is clear that an anyon condensation should be controled by certain mathematical structures in a MTC.
+Mathematicians know how to obtain new (unitary) MTC from a given one $\EC$ since the seminal works of B\"{o}ckenhauer, Evans and Kawahigashi \cite{bek1,bek2,bek3} in 1999-2001 and that of Kirillov, Jr. and Ostrik \cite{ko} in 2001 (see also \cite{cor}).
+They proved that given a connected commutative separable algebra $A$ in $\EC$, the category $\EC_A^{loc}$ of local $A$-modules is a MTC.
+What this mathematical result suggests to us is obvious: an anyon condensation in a 2d $\EC$-phase is determined by a connected commutative separable algebra $A$ in the MTC $\EC$.
+In the spring of 2009, Alexei Kitaev told me this connection between anyon condensation and connected commutative separable algebra in a MTC.
 He also provided a brief physical proof based on many-body wave functions \cite{kitaev2}.
 This connection was announced independently by Alexei Davydov in an international workshop in Sydney in 2011 \cite{da3}.
 In that talk, he stated explicitly this connection and examples were also provided there, but he did not provide any explanation why this connection is physically reasonable.
 This connection was also known to Fuchs, Schweigert and Valentino and was briefly mentioned in Section\,4 in their work \cite{fsv}.
+From 2009 to 2013, the author had also explained this result to a few groups of people privately and publicly.
 Anyon condensation was also studied in \cite{bsw} in the framework of Kitaev quantum double models.
 But the general theory was not given there.